Quicklinks

 2. The public information committee serves as a resource for the fellowship as to the most effective and appropriate means of communicating the message of FA to the public, consistent with the Twelve Traditions of FA.

-Section 7. connection Committee
+Section 7.
+Service Group Support Committee

 Section 8.
 Traditions Review Committee